 Paynes Prairie is biologically, geologically and historically unique.
 This park became Florida´s first state preserve in 1971 and is now designated as a National Natural Landmark.
 Noted artist and naturalist William Bartram called it the great Alachua Savannah when he wrote about his visit to the prairie in 1774.

-More than 20 distinct biological communities provide a rich array of habitats for wildlife and livestock, including alligators, bison, horses and more than 270 species of birds.
+More than 20 distinct biological communities provide a rich array of habitats for wildlife and livestock, including alligators, bison, horses and nearly 300 species of birds.
 Exhibits and an audio-visual program at the visitor center explain the area´s natural and cultural history.
 A 50-foot-high observation tower near the visitor center provides a panoramic view of the preserve.

 Eight trails provide opportunities for hiking, horseback riding, and bicycling, including the 16 mile long, paved Gainesville-Hawthorne State Trail.
-Fishing on Lake Wauburg is allowed and a boat ramp provides access for canoes and boats with electric motors.
+There is a fishing pier on Lake Wauberg, and a boat ramp provides access for canoes and boats with electric motors in Lake Wauberg.
 Gasoline powered boats are not allowed.
 Full-facility campsites are available for overnight visitors.
-Annual special events include Stargazing Party, Paynes Prairie 5K, and Fire Fest.
-Other events and ranger programs are available on weekends, November through April.